sheltermanager/asm3/src/static/pages/manual/_sources/options.rst.txt

 * Warn when adopting an animal who has not been microchipped: If the animal has not been microchipped, show a warning when trying to adopt it.

+* Warn when adopting an animal who has outstanding medical treatments: If the animal has ungiven medical treatments, show a warning when trying to adopt it.

 * Warn when adopting to a person who has not been homechecked: If the person record does not have them down as homechecked, the system can warn you if you try to adopt an animal to them.